McIntireEvan/math-stories/_posts/2020-05-23-fractional-calc.md

 Using the derivative, we can write any function as a taylor series.
 If we make it an infinite sum, it equals the function (I think)

 This is key to reason about frac derivs in the way that I studied them.

-Why?
+LEAD IN

 ## Derivatives of Polynomials